 A typical day may include:

-• assisting with cooking, chopping vegetables or hosting duties for our guests
+- cooking, chopping vegetables or hosting duties for our guests

 - painting and decorating

 What kind of character are you looking for?

 - People with initiative

-• Good communicators (English language essential)
+- Good communicators (English language essential)

-• Willing to learn and share
+- Willing to learn and share

-• Willing to engage in active leadership if called on
+- Willing to engage in active leadership if called on

-• A reference for future employers or projects
+- References for future employers or projects;

-• Informal discussion time, cultural exchange with residents, other volunteers & visitors
+- Informal discussion time, cultural exchange with residents, other volunteers & visitors;

-• Chance to improve English – provided level is already intermediate
+- Chance to improve English – provided level is already intermediate;

-• Quiet, reflection space for personal projects and transformation
+- Quiet, reflection space for personal projects and transformation;

-And of course your bed, bedding, use of house, grounds, laundry, library and 3 meals a day.
+- And of course your bed, bedding, use of house, grounds, laundry, library and 3 meals a day.

 Are there any restrictions involved in living at Braziers?

-No smoking is allowed in any part of the main house, though, of course, you can smoke outside on the estate if you wish but please do not drop cigarette ends anywhere on the estate, not even out of sight.
+No smoking is allowed in any buildings, though, of course, you can smoke outside on the estate if you wish but please do not drop cigarette ends anywhere on the estate, not even out of sight.
 Alcohol should be consumed in moderation – we may ask anyone who is inebriated to leave.
 Illegal drugs are not permitted.
 A tolerant attitude to others is essential.

 How long can I stay as a volunteer at Braziers?